Kyle E. McSlarrow: US Department of Energy

 McSlarrow became Chief of Staff of the Department of Energy, serving during the George W. Bush administration.

 On November 27, 2002, McSlarrow was appointed United States Deputy Secretary of Energy.

 He also was co-chairman of the U.S.-Russia Energy Working Group, a program started by George W. Bush and Russian President Vladimir Putin.
 He resigned in January 2005, leaving in early February.

 Cable lobbyist

 McSlarrow was president & CEO of the National Cable & Telecommunications Association, a trade group representing the U.S. cable industry, from March 2005 to 2011.
 In 2010, he earned $2.8 million.
 According to Politico, this salary made him the best-paid tech lobbyist in the nation.
 He departed the role in 2011 and was succeeded by Michael K. Powell.

+Comcast

 McSlarrow headed Comcast's lobbying and government-affairs office from April 2011 to 2017.
 In 2017, he became the company's Senior Vice President, Customer Experience Operations.
+He retired in 2023.